OpenNebula/docs/source/management_and_operations/host_cluster_management/hosts.rst

 Showing and Listing Hosts
 ================================================================================

-To display information about a single host the ``show`` command is used:
+To display information about a single Host use the ``show`` command:

 .. prompt:: bash $ auto

+    $ onehost show server

     HOST 0 INFORMATION
     ID                    : 0